Michael Carson (television director): Life and career

-Carson was born in Sydney and attended North Sydney Boys High School.
+Carson was born in Sydney, Australia, and attended North Sydney Boys High School.
 He commenced work in the television industry as a studio hand and did all his training on the job.
 He started work with the Australia's national broadcaster, the ABC, in the early 1970s.
-His first directing jobs included the rock 'n roll music programme GTK which combined live performances and interviews with cutting edge bands and performers.
+His first directing jobs included the rock 'n roll music programme GTK, which combined live performances and interviews with cutting-edge bands and performers.

 He married television producer and director Sandra Levy in the 1970s, and in 1980 they had a son, Simon.
 They later divorced but maintained close ties.

-He was Course Director for screen acting at Australia's NIDA from 2000 to 2003.
+Carson was Course Director for screen acting at Australia's NIDA from 2000 to 2003.

 He left the ABC to work freelance in 1990.
-In his post-ABC years he directed for such companies as Barron Television, Jonathan M. Shiff Productions, and Southern Star Xanadu.
+In his post-ABC years Carson directed for such companies as Barron Television, Jonathan M. Shiff Productions, and Southern Star Xanadu.
+He died of pancreatic cancer in Sydney in 2005.

 Style and achievements

 Carson was responsible for "an extraordinary range of drama during his years with the ABC, the standout probably being Scales of Justice which he conceived, developed and produced".
 It was made during his "message era" years, and it was "a three-part expose of police corruption".
-In its published form it became a high school text.
+In its published form it became a high-school text.
 In the 1990s, he was the establishing director for Police Rescue, Phoenix and Janus.
 Carson himself claimed his peak productions were the first episodes of Janus (1994) and the popular series SeaChange, in which he cast Sigrid Thornton and David Wenham.

-Internationally, his work was recognised with Scales of Justice being accepted into official competition at BANFF (Canada) and Jackaroo receiving the New York Film & TV Festival Bronze Award.
+Internationally, Carson's work was recognised with Scales of Justice being accepted into official competition at BANFF (Canada) and Jackaroo receiving the New York Film & TV Festival Bronze Award.

-Australian playwright, Alex Buzo, praised Carson for his "tremendous affinity with characters and the actors who played them".
-Australian actors Sigrid Thornton and Colin Friels also praised his "sensitive handling" of actors".
+Australian playwright Alex Buzo praised Carson for his "tremendous affinity with characters and the actors who played them".
+Australian actors Sigrid Thornton and Colin Friels also praised Carson's "sensitive handling" of actors.
 This is regarded as unusual in a director who came "up from the floor".